A reader writes:

 Cheating eyes and nodding dogs

 Keeping your eyes up and visible to the camera lens when reading will feel unnatural, but on camera, it will look good.
 In the craft of screen acting, this is called “cheating”.
 We “cheat” our eyes toward the camera.
-Top actors and TV presenters will not lower their heads when they are reading (like we do in real life) because they know how important “face time” is on screen.
+Top actors and TV presenters will not lower their heads when they are reading (like we do in real life) because they know how important “face time” is on screen and how it keeps a connection with the viewer.

 Rather than lower their heads, they will keep their faces up, but slightly lower their eyes to read.
 The rule of thumb is to make sure the camera can still see the whites of your eyes at all times.